Skip to content

 These are planning bands, not promises.
 The final answer depends on the appliance labels, generator rating, outlet type, altitude, temperature, fuel, soft-start hardware, cord path, and what else is running.

-• generator output
+• generator rated output

 • charger amperage